-The Reply is similar to the Email compose option that is available in your mail client.
-You can change the subject, write the body and attach any file that you want to (attachment size is limited to 15 MB).
-You can even insert pre-drafted email templates (complete with dynamic placeholder for personalization) by clicking on the canned response icon (black chat icon with a star on it).
+The Reply is like the Email compose option available in your mail client.
+You can change the subject, write the body and attach any file you want to (we limit attachment size to 15 MB).
+You can even insert pre-drafted email templates (complete with a dynamic placeholder for personalization) by clicking on the canned response icon (black chat icon with a star on it).
 (Know more about canned responses)

 Comments AKA Internal Notes:

 Your team can use comments to communicate internally and keep each other up to date.
-Typically, all the people associated with a job posting - recruiter, panel members, hiring manager - as well as admins and account admins can comment on candidate profiles.
+Typically, all the people associated with a job posting - recruiter, panel members, a hiring manager - and admins and account admins can comment on candidate profiles.

 You can create